 In 1999, I joined the Walnut Creek Host Lions Club and became the Director of Clinics and later Executive Director and Treasurer for Lions In Sight of California/Nevada, Inc., a nonprofit Lions Club organization that collects used eyeglasses and conducts clinic missions in developing nations around the world.

 In 2006, my life changed with the birth of my daughter.
 After participating in or leading three dozen clinic missions to Asia, Europe, Central and South America, and Mexico, I decided to refocus my volunteer efforts more locally.
-In 2010 I joined Lions Eye Foundation of California/Nevada, Inc. (LEF) as the treasurer.
-I currently serve on the LEF board as vice president.
+In 2010 I joined Lions Eye Foundation of California/Nevada, Inc. as the treasurer.
+Currently I serve on the LEF Board of Trustees as President.

 Lions Eye Foundation (LEF) is a nonprofit organization based out of San Francisco that has served low income and uninsured individuals in Northern California and Nevada since 1960.
 Its mission is “to preserve and restore the gift of sight by providing free ophthalmic examinations, operations, and medication to the less fortunate members of our community.”

 Last year, a patient was working in construction to remove tile with a hammer when he felt something fly into his eye and experienced immediate pain and severe vision loss.
 His eye was swollen and red with a 2mm linear tear in the middle of his cornea and in the lens.
 An ultrasound revealed the presence of iron foreign body lodged in the retina and back wall of his eye.
 With the assistance of Lions Eye Foundation, the patient received emergency surgery to save his injured eye.
 A few months after his surgery, he is doing extremely well and his best-corrected vision with glasses is approximately 20/70, which is driving vision.